code-builders/curriculum/warm-ups/evens.md

 # Evens

-Write a method which takes an array as an argument which returns an array containing only the elements with an even index
+Write a Class with a method which takes an array as an argument which returns an array containing only the elements with an even index

 ## Silver